Top jobs with a mathematics degree

 Careers with a mathematics degree

-Graduates of mathematics, with their strong numeracy skills, are perhaps most obviously qualified for roles in areas such as:
+Graduates of mathematics, with their strong quantitative thinking and skills, are perhaps most obviously qualified for roles in areas such as:

 - Accounting and finance